Max Levchin: Slide

 In 2004, Levchin founded Slide, a personal media-sharing service for social networking sites such as Myspace and Facebook.
 Slide was sold to Google in August 2010 for $182 million and, on August 25, Levchin joined the company as vice president of engineering.
 On August 26, 2011, Google announced it was shutting down Slide, and that Levchin was leaving the company.

 HVF and Affirm

 In late 2011, Levchin started a company called HVF (standing for "Hard, Valuable, and Fun") that was intended to explore and fund projects and companies in the area of leveraging data, such as data from analog sensors.

 In early 2012, the financial technology company Affirm was spun out of HVF, with the goal of building the next-generation credit network.
 Affirm was created by Levchin, Palantir Technologies co-founder Nathan Gettings, and Jeff Kaditz of First Data.
 The company is based in San Francisco.
+After Affirm had its initial public offering, Levchin's stake was estimated at $2.5 billion.

 In 2013, HVF launched Glow, a fertility app that helps couples conceive naturally.

-After Affirm had its initial public offering, Levchin's stake was estimated at about $2.5 billion.
+HVF also invests in Emerald Therapeutics, a company which applies cloud computing to drug discovery.

+Nyca Partners

+Levchin and the venture fund Nyca Partners have maintained a long-time relationship.
+Nyca was an early investor in his firm Affirm, and he once served as investment partner at Nyca.
+He joined the firm since its launch in 2014.
+He was still listed as an investment partner in January 2017.
+In 2020, Affirm alumnus Jeremy Solomon joined Nyca through the connection with Levchin.
+Nyca also backs identity verification startup SentiLink and debt-collection company TrueAccord together with Levchin.